-Arthritis of the knee is a condition that causes inflammation, pain, swelling and limited movement of the knee joint and connective tissues around the knee.
+Arthritis of the knee is a condition that causes inflammation, pain, swelling and limited movement of the joint knee and connective tissues around the knee.
 Joints are places where two bones meet, such as your elbow or knee.
 Over time, a swollen joint can become severely damaged.
-Arthritis is one of over 100 types of rheumatic diseases or diseases that affect joints and connective tissues.
+Arthritis is one of over 100 types of rheumatic diseases or diseases that affects joints and connective tissues.
 The word “arthritis” literally means inflammation of a joint (from the Greek “arthro” for joint and “itis” for inflammation).
 Depending on the type of knee arthritis, symptoms can range from pain and swelling in the joints to difficulty using or moving the joint in a normal way.

 Knee arthritis affects approximately 16 million people, typically who are over the age 50 years.
 It is most common in people who are overweight and the disease can often be managed with weight loss.
 Knee arthritis may be caused by trauma to the knee, such as a torn meniscus.
 There are also those who are genetically predisposed to knee arthritis.

-If you feel pain and stiffness in your knee or have trouble moving it around, you might have arthritis.
+If you feel pain and stiffness in your knee or have trouble moving around, you might have arthritis.
 Most kinds of arthritis cause pain and swelling in your joints.